TheSilvered/nest/README.md

-Currently VS Code supports only syntax highlighting and commenting with keyboard shortcuts, to run the Nest file you can install Code Runner and add `"nest": "cd $dir && nest -m $fileName"` inside `"code-runner.executorMap"` in `settings.json`.
+Currently VS Code supports only syntax highlighting and commenting with keyboard shortcuts, to run the Nest file you can install Code Runner and add `"nest": "cd $dir && nest $fileName"` inside `"code-runner.executorMap"` in `settings.json`.

-This method does not support input, to do that you can select the option to run Code Runner in the terminal and remove `-m` from the command.
+This method does not support input, to do that you can select the option to run Code Runner in the terminal.

 ### Sublime Text